25+ DIY Computer Desk Ideas for a Home Office

 10. Wall-mounted Shelf

-This DIY computer desk option bears striking similarities to the floating corner desk.
+This DIY standing computer desk idea option bears striking similarities to the floating corner desk.
 The difference comes in the positioning used.
 Instead of being confined to a corner, you may want to mount the desk to a single wall.
 It's one of many positions that wooden standing desks shine in.
 IKEA, for example, is well known for its wall-mounted options.

 11. Bookcase Standing Desk